 Healthy adults should strive to sleep between seven and nine hours per night with children and adolescents getting even more.
 In the long term, a consistent lack of sleep is not only correlated with overeating and weight gain, but also a higher body fat composition.
 According to a 2013 study conducted by Brigham Young University, those with more consistent wake and sleep times had lower amounts of body fat than those who did not have consistent sleep times.
 Moreover, the study found that those with over 90-minute variations of their wake and sleep times on average had a higher body fat composition compared to those with less than one-hour variations in their sleep and wake times.
 Finally, people who consistently achieved eight to 8.5 hours of sleep per night had the lowest body fat among the subjects in the study.

 During the holidays, good sleep is even harder to achieve.
 Holiday stress, costs of gifts, wrapping presents and family parties are all reasons for us to not get enough sleep.
-Dr. Nofzinger recommends these tips to for getting the sleep you need during the holidays:
+Dr. Nofzinger recommends these tips for getting the sleep you need during the holidays:

 - Avoid eating large meals for two hours before bedtime.
 You can have a small snack 45 min before bedtime if you are hungry.